MicrosoftDocs/cpp-docs/docs/mfc/reference/cdockablepane-class.md

 ### Parameters

-[in] [out] *pTabControlBarAttachTo*
+*pTabControlBarAttachTo*<br/>
-Specifies the target pane that the current pane attaches to.
+[in, out] Specifies the target pane that the current pane attaches to.
 The target pane must be a dockable pane.

 *dockMethod*<br/>
 [in] Specifies the docking method.